leenduati/leenduati/README.md

 ![IT Support Specialist](https://cdn.pixabay.com/photo/2017/08/05/12/58/computer-2583383_960_720.jpg)

 # Hi there 👋, My name is Lee Nduati
-### I am an IT Support Specialist
+### I am an ICT Officer

 # About Me
-Motivated IT Support Technician seeks a position in a dynamic, growth-oriented company focused on cultivating exceptional customer experience and a positive work environment.
+Motivated IT Officer seeks a position in a dynamic, growth-oriented company focused on cultivating exceptional customer experience and a positive work environment.

 With experience handling networking concerns, implementing new software, installing new hardware, and addressing user concerns, I bring attention to detail and a dedication to technical improvement to each job.